 Like a friend, Mountain View Women’s Health is always here for you… with three board-certified Obstetrician/Gynecologists – Dr. Lystra B. Wilson-Celestine, Dr. Nkem Nwosa, Dr. Alford N. Vassall, Jr., and Physician Assistant, Carley A. Jacobs.

 Mountain View Women’s Health has added evening hours to accommodate patients who need care after 5 p.m.
-MVWH now remains open one evening a week until 7 p.m.
+MVWH now remains open on Wednesday evenings until 7 p.m.
 The normal office hours are Monday through Thursday from 8 a.m. to 5 p.m., and 8 a.m. to 2 p.m. on Fridays.
-In September, the clinic began to rotate its late hours on Tuesday one week and Thursday the next, until 7 p.m. for patients who need late appointments.
-As of March 2013, the Clinic will only be open late on Wednesday evenings until 7 p.m.

 Our caring and compassionate team of professionals provide treatment for women of all ages with gynecological and obstetrical needs, including general and high risk obstetrical care, well-woman care, family planning, peri-menopausal/menopausal care, gynecological surgery, treatment for urinary incontinence and UTIs, and infertility services.

 Mountain View Women’s Health is affiliated with The Birth Center at Mason General Hospital and Oakland Bay Pediatrics, for a seamless continuity of care.
 Gynecological procedures are also performed in the Surgery Department at MGH, bringing together every aspect of care with close-to-home convenience.